 1. FIRST AID (click)

-ID ( always carry ID in case you are knocked unconscious, suffer stroke, etc..) emergency medical info (allergies etc.) keys money and credit card phone & charger handkerchief (2) bandages or cloth wrap plantain powder (antibiotic and stops bleeding) water bottle dried food snack canvass shopping bag whistle for help Swiss Army knife pepper spray - https://www.instructables.com/Homemade-pepper-spray/ (have no idea if this works)
+ID ( always carry ID in case you are knocked unconscious, suffer stroke, etc..) emergency medical info (allergies, etc.) keys money and credit card phone & charger handkerchief (2) bandages or cloth wrap plantain powder (antibiotic and stops bleeding) water bottle dried food snack cloth shopping bag whistle for help Swiss Army knife pepper spray - https://www.instructables.com/Homemade-pepper-spray/ (have no idea if this works)

-cell phone and car charger family & emergency phone numbers (on paper & on cell), including auto insurance provider & towing company auto escape tool fire extinguisher jumper cables windshield washer fluid tool kit and/or a multipurpose utility tool, including duct tape, & compass water for car and people flashlight & extra batteries properly inflated spare tire, wheel wrench, and tripod jack first aid kit with powdered 'plantain', cotton wrap, tape, bandages, scissors, & tweezers flares, plus reflective triangles for car and vest for you. rain poncho blanket warm clothing cat litter for traction in snow snow brush & shovel in the event of getting stuck in a snow storm make sure the car exhaust pipe is clear of snow - https://matadornetwork.com/read/navy-seal-tips-blizzard nonperishable, high-energy foods, such as unsalted nuts, dried fruits, dried meats, dried herbs (tea bags) hard candy, crackers, & cookies
+cell phone and car charger family & emergency phone numbers (on paper & on cell), including auto insurance provider & towing company fire extinguisher tool kit and/or a multipurpose utility tool, including duct tape, & compass water for car and people windshield washer fluid flashlight & extra batteries properly inflated spare tire, wheel wrench, and tripod jack jumper cables first aid kit with powdered 'plantain', cotton wrap, tape, bandages, scissors, & tweezers flares, plus reflective triangles for car and vest for you. rain poncho blanket warm clothing cat litter for traction in snow snow brush & shovel in the event of getting stuck in a snow storm make sure the car exhaust pipe is clear of snow - https://matadornetwork.com/read/navy-seal-tips-blizzard nonperishable, high-energy foods, such as unsalted nuts, dried fruits, dried meats, dried herbs (tea bags) hard candy, crackers, & cookies

 Also government websites with helpful information - https://www.ready.gov & https://www1.nyc.gov/site/nycha/residents/be-prepared.page